TENNIS SCULPTURES

-By 2014, when this tradition ended with the retirement of Mervyn Hall, I had sculpted, Rafter, Hewitt, Federer, Nadal, Djokovic, Murray, & Roddick.
-The dominance of the Big 4 during this era was very clear!
+By 2014, Simson had sculpted Rafter, Hewitt, Federer, Nadal, Djokovic, Murray, & Roddick.
+The dominance of the “Big Four” during this era was very clear!

 I was given a position in a broadcast box for the Men’s Wimbledon final.
 It was from this position that I took pictures to base the sculptures on.
 Roger Federer was very enthusiastic about choosing and so from 2003 onwards, I always aimed to sculpt the choice of the player.